-Inspired by the popular Middle Eastern condiment, this whole-food version of zhoug sauce could also be called “Spicy Cilantro Pesto.”
-Warm with cardamom and cumin and made as spicy as you like, oil-free zhoug is just as versatile as the authentic version – spread it on toast, toss it with pasta, and use it as a dip for everything from veggies to falafel.
+Inspired by the popular Middle Eastern condiment zhoug, this whole-food version packs major flavor and nutrition!
+Warm with cardamom and cumin and made as spicy as you like, this oil-free take on zhoug sauce is just as versatile as the authentic version.
+Spread it on toast, toss it with pasta, and use it as a dip for everything from veggies to falafel.

 Big thanks to Trader Joe's for introducing me to zhoug.
-Until a few months ago I'd never heard of it, and now Mark and I can't stop slathering it on everything!
+Until they came out with it, I'd never heard of zhoug, and now my husband and I can't stop slathering it on everything!

-The problem with Trader Joe's zhoug is that the second ingredient is canola oil.
-Considering that Mark can take down an entire container all by himself over the course of a few days, I knew I needed to make a more wholesome version.
-And for their richness, walnuts were an easy choice.
+The problem with Trader Joe's zhoug sauce is that the second ingredient is canola oil.
+Considering that Mark can devour an entire container all by himself over the course of a couple of days, I knew I wanted to make a more wholesome version.

 You'll need a food processor for this recipe and about 10 minutes.
-(I use and love this 14-cup Cuisinart food processor.)
+I use this 14-cup Cuisinart food processor.

 Literally the only work involved in making zhoug sauce is separating the leaves and thin stems from two bunches of cilantro, peeling a few cloves of garlic, and slicing 2 or 3 jalapeno peppers.
 The food processor handles everything else!

 - Process nuts, jalapenos and garlic until chunky but mostly broken down.